 To wager on Colorado online betting sites, you’ll need to get a bankroll online.
 We’ll be honest – we’re not 100% sure of the options that will be available in Colorado for all sports betting operators.
 However, most options are universal across states that currently enjoy legal online betting.

 Sportsbooks currently operating elsewhere in America offer multiple ways to deposit.
 Below, we’ve listed the most common methods.
-As the Colorado sportsbook industry firms up, additional ways to pay may debut.
+As the Colorado sports betting industry firms up, additional ways to pay may debut.

-Credit cards and online banking transactions are the easiest ways to make a sportsbook deposit.
+Credit card options like American Express and online bank transfers are the easiest ways to make a sportsbook deposit.
 You enter your number, expiry date, and CVV.
 In seconds, you have a wagering bankroll online.

 However, these methods don’t work for everyone.
 Some banks still define sports betting transactions as gaming, which they block.
 And other gamers require the privacy that online banking or cards don’t provide.

 In both cases, PayPal is the perfect solution.
 On sportsbooks that accept PayPal, start by sending the amount you wish to deposit to PayPal first.
 Then, initiate a PayPal deposit on the sportsbook where you have an account.
 This way, neither your bank or significant others know you are betting on sports!